 Open access policies are very common and were largely adopted by universities ten years ago:

-Is this legal?
+Is the policy legal?

 Yes.
 In North America, at least 179 other research institutions and organizations have open access policies.
 These policies are very common and journals comply with them.
 The Office of Legal Affairs has reviewed and approved our policy.